giros-dit/containerlab-telemetry-testbed/README.md

 ## Prerequisites:
 - Docker: https://docs.docker.com/engine/install/
 - ContainerLab: https://containerlab.dev/install/
-- A CISCO IOS XE qcow2 image for CSR 1000v devices must be converted and imported so it can be used with ContainerLab: https://github.com/hellt/vrnetlab/tree/master/csr
+- A CISCO IOS XE qcow2 image for CSR 1000v devices must be converted and imported so it can be used with ContainerLab: https://github.com/hellt/vrnetlab/tree/master/csr. _Tested with IOS XE CSR1000v 17.3.4a (a.k.a.
+17.03.04a)_.

 ### Building custom Docker image for Linux clients